Cong hits out at Modi govt after India slips 10 ranks on Democracy Index

 The Congress on Thursday attacked the Modi government after India slipped 10 ranks on the Democracy Index, saying democracy has been eroded and democratic institutions debilitated under the 'tukde tukde gang' in power, and this should alarm every Indian.
 The party said the country has to be vigilant against "diminishing democracy" and it cannot afford to allow democracy to be diluted.

-The Congress leader said that besides fear, 'intolerance', increase in instances of vendetta and bringing in uniformity as a right were the factors leading to the fall in India's position on Democracy Index.
+The Congress leader said that besides fear, intolerance, increase in instances of vendetta and bringing in uniformity were the factors leading to the fall in India's position on Democracy Index.
 "The second milestone criterion is 'intolerance' or 'accommodation'.
-Whether you see it manifested in students' episodes or in pre-emptive invocation of Article 144, so that you prevent an assembly which you later call an unlawful assembly.
+Whether you see it manifested in students' episodes or in preemptive invocation of Article 144, so that you prevent an assembly which you later call unlawful.
 But everybody must be painted in my colour.
 What is my colour will be your colour.
 That is not the culture of India.

+He said the feeling that everything should be uniform, be it culture, languages, thought, habit, dress, food, smells, sounds and thinking, is sought to be imposed on everyone.
+"We should be one grand monolithic uniform nation which is again obviously antithetical to the diversity of India.
+Lynchings and impositions are only examples, they are manifestations but the route approaches uniformity as it ended itself," he said.

-"I concede, we had it in the beginning in one or two states.
+"I concede we had it in the beginning in one or two states.
 As you all know it in one state in South India, you know one in East, may be one in North.
-But in this national level politics, it has never been a factor, never before 2014," Singhvi said.
+But in this national level politics, it has never been a factor, never before 2014," he said.
+Singhvi said the trust deficit in the country is humongous and the politics of digression and diversion is going on and one can see desperation all around when these things happen.

+"It is not people who should be afraid of the government, the government should be afraid of people.
+Today, people are very scared of the government and when you have such rules that fear increases 10 times each minute.
+The death of democracy is not an assassination from ambush.
+The death of democracy is a slow extinction from apathy, indifference, from under nourishment."
+The Congress leader also attacked Home Minister Amit Shah over his claim that CAA will not be taken back, saying "that is known as apathy, indifference and under nourishment".

+"We will not listen to you, we are the 'Bhartiya Jiddi Party' and our political 'jidd' is paramount.
+That is not democracy.
+Democracy is the anti-thesis of the act.
+Now, when you have a climate of fear, you add up the CAA, NPR, NRC, the six new question in the NPR... you get a cocktail of distrust, of suspicion," Singhvi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)